-Assignment #3 - Community Health Praxis due November 24th, 2003
+Assignment #3 - Community Health Praxis

+due March 29th, 2004

 You will recall from Module 2 Community Action, Chinn (1995) defines praxis as "values made visible through deliberate action" (p.
 3).
 Chinn encourages us to ask, do I know what I do, and do I do what I know?
-The purpose of this assignment is to provide opportunities for you and your community to clarify shared values, envision health action, and suggest appropriate health action strategies.
-You will spend some time revisiting your group's shared values and facilitating discussions about their vision for health action.
-It is hoped that this assignment will support synthesis of previous assignments and facilitate development of health actions for your selected community.
+The purpose of this assignment is to provide an opportunity for your community to identify a goal for their health issue, and to explore the values/motivating forces that underlie why they have chosen the consensus health issue.
+Also explore with the group possible new strategies to meet the health goal.
+Students are to analyze the possibility of the development of new partnerships related to the community's health goal and strategies and discuss contextual factors that may impede strategy implementation and or health goal achievement.
+Lastly, students will consider if the group's health goal will benefit the community at large.
+It is hoped that this assignment supports the synthesis of previous assignments in N7100.